MoayedAljaddawi24/assignment-3/docs/testing-plan.md

 # Testing Plan — Assignment 3

 This document captures the manual checks performed for the advanced features introduced in Assignment 3.
-All tests were executed on Chrome 121 (Windows 11) unless noted otherwise.

 | # | Area | Scenario | Steps | Expected Result |
 |---|------|----------|-------|-----------------|